TeodorCosta/FlashCards/README.md

 Create Flashcards & Decks: Navigate to the "My Flashcards" section to add new flashcards and group them into decks.
+Create AI-Generated Flashcards by giving it the question first.
 Take a Quiz: Select a deck and start a quiz.
 The app will randomly select flashcards for you to answer.
 Revise Flashcards: Go to the revision section to review flashcards that you have previously created.
 Public Decks: Explore decks made public by other users in the "Public Decks" section.